Connect with us

 You also stand to receive up to $8,000 in tax reliefs when you make RSTU top-ups into your CPF SA, as well as an additional $8,000 in tax reliefs when you make cash-ups into a loved one’s CPF SA.
 No tax reliefs are provided when you make Voluntary Contributions to your CPF accounts.

-However, before you do this, you need to know that unlike the investments listed in this article, which can be sold or redeemed early (notwithstanding that you may lose some value when you do this), topping up your CPF SA is irreversible.
-You will only receive it once you hit 65 in the form of monthly CPF LIFE payouts, rather than in cash.
+However, before you do this, you need to understand that, unlike the investments listed in this article, which can be sold or redeemed early (notwithstanding that you may lose some value when you do this), topping up your CPF SA is irreversible.
+Once you top-up, you won’t be able to take it out of CPF until you hit 65, and even then it will be in the form of monthly CPF LIFE payouts, rather than a lump sum payout.

 Read Also: What Would It Take For CPF Interest Rates To Increase Beyond 2.5% (For OA) And 4.0% (For SA and MA)